Saturday, July 06, 2019

 Strengths: School trips have so much potential for humor and adventure, and are not depicted nearly enough in middle grade literature.
 This may, of course, be because no one takes trips any more because of funding cuts.
 This is a fun adventure in New York City with lots of food, fun characters, a cute kitten, and Babymouse trying (sort of) to do the right thing.

 Weaknesses: The teacher in me wants to scream "This would never happen!"
-When we were in D.C., a group of kids wanted to eat at a shop right outside the Pentagon Mall, so I stayed with them while everyone else was outside.
+When we were in D.C., a group of kids wanted to eat at a shop right outside the Pentagon Mall, so I stayed with them while everyone else was inside.
 We just don't let children wander unaccounted away from school EVER. *Deep breaths* It makes for a great story, though.

 What I really think: This will do well; my students always seem to be surprised that this series exists, which strikes me as odd.